nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The current keydate field that can be added to openings only accept dates in the format of YYYY-MM-DD.
 This means that users cannot add the time of deadlines to keydates.
 For example, a user might want to include the time of his interview in the keydate.

 2. We propose to include the option for keydates to include a time.
 The format for a keydate, which used to be "Event@YYYY-MM-DD", will now become "Event@YYYY-MM-DD[hh:mm]" Adding a time to a keydate will not be compulsory, meaning that users can continue to add keydates without a timing.

+### **Enhancement 3: Position should allow for special characters**

+1. The current position field that can be added to openings only accept positions that are alphanumeric with whitespace.
+This means that users cannot add special characters to their position.
+For example, a user might want to add a position for `UI/UX designer`.

+2. We propose to add additional parsing functionality to allow users to include special characters in the position field when adding or editing an opening, like `edit 1 p/UI/UX designer`.
+We will also need to adjust our parsing for our prefixes such as `p/`, such that it does not introduce any bugs when the field value also includes the special character `/`.

+### **Enhancement 4: Addition of keydates should be accumulative**

+1. The current keydates field can be changed using the `edit` command.
+This change overwrites the current keydates of the opening being edited.
+This means that users have to re-enter every single past keydate when adding a new one to maintain the history.
+For example, a user might already have a keydate `OA@2023-11-11` and wants to add `Interview@2023-11-13`, the user will have to enter the command `edit 1 d/OA@2023-11-11 d/Interview@2023-11-13`.

+2. We propose to allow edit to still overwrite the keydates, but we add new commands `addkeydate` and `deletekeydate`.
+These two commands will take in an index and keydates as parameters to add new keydates or delete existing keydates for the indexed opening.
+Example usages would be `addkeydate 1 Interview@2023-11-13` and `deletekeydate 1 OA@2023-11-11`.
+It will also be able to take in multiple keydates and function accordingly (all input keydates for `deletekeydate` must be valid, ie if one of them do not exist, command fails).